mtcapuano/amplitudes-and-correlators-2026.github.io/index.markdown

 ## Registration and abstracts
 Register at [this link](https://docs.google.com/forms/d/e/1FAIpQLSdDYrdpV_Dkgxk7PW9FoCpNHlAd4Te4cev21Ax9-9IXgQWpxw/viewform?usp=publish-editor) by **April 27**.
 On the registration page you can also specify if you want to present a poster or a talk.
-Talks can be delivered either with slides or with whiteboards, whichever mode is preferred. **Applications for talks are now closed due to the high number of requests**.
+Talks can be delivered either with slides or with whiteboards, whichever mode is preferred.

 ## Support and practical information